 Whistler is a place that inspires personal achievement and pushes us to our limits.
-It is a place where the road to victory isn’t navigated easily but is immensely rewarding.
-It is a place the both breeds and celebrates the athletic elite, and so it is no wonder it was official Host Mountain Resort of the 2010 Winter Games.
-However, the quest for the games started much before
+It's a place where the road to victory isn’t navigated easily, but is immensely rewarding.
+It is a place that both breeds and celebrates the athletic elite, and so it is no wonder it was official Host Mountain Resort of the 2010 Winter Games.
+However, the quest for the games started much earlier.

 On February 14, 1966 the newly renamed Whistler Mountain officially opened for skiers.
 While the resort made several more bids for the Olympic Games over the years, it took nearly 40 years for Whistler to finally make its Olympic dreams a reality.

 The 2010 Winter Games were filled with a million incredible moments, and each of us carries our own set of favourite memories, but here are some of the most memorable moments of the Games:

 - The Olympic Torch Relay attracts more than 15,000 people to Whistler’s Skiers Plaza.